Canon EOS 1Ds Mark III Digital SLR

-Now Canon has finally brought these two cameras together with a newer, faster, techno-pumped monster that rivals, if not betters, medium format film cameras.
+Now Canon has finally brought these two cameras together with a newer, faster, techno-pumped monster.
+One that rivals, if not betters, medium format film cameras.

 So let's jump straight in with the main specs: